De-funkd/gym_master-Sra-/README.md

-Theory:
+**Theory:
 Refer our documentation for getting a deeper insight into our project

 Platforms Used:

-Open AI GYM
+**Open AI GYM

 ![image](https://github.com/user-attachments/assets/0ff8bd67-c583-44a6-9361-fcdfa0677bef)

-Kaggle
+**Kaggle

 ![image](https://github.com/user-attachments/assets/edf2db32-6e79-43ca-bd96-4c9551b62406)

-Reinforcement Learning:
-What is RL?
+**What is RL?

+  Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment to achieve a goal.
+  The agent receives feedback in the form of rewards or penalties based on its actions, which it uses to learn optimal strategies or policies.

 ![image](https://github.com/user-attachments/assets/0f0aa061-a6a9-4b6a-8974-7b3cc5afb02f)

-Q learning
+**Q learning
 Q-learning is an off-policy algorithm that aims to learn the value of state-action pairs to determine the best policy for maximizing cumulative rewards in each environment.
 It updates the Q-values (expected future rewards) based on the agent's experiences to improve decision-making.

 Implementations
-1) Mountain Car
+1)**Mountain Car

     ![image](https://github.com/user-attachments/assets/cd362d3e-24c9-4f68-8e03-4c5fa6169899)

 After training for 2500 episodes we observe the car reaching the flagpost

-2) Cartpole
+2)**Cartpole

     ![image](https://github.com/user-attachments/assets/2cbc2495-6153-4991-a208-531bc752ec0b)